nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 }
 ```

-A additional improvement that could be made which is also available in swift is
+An additional improvement that could be made which is also available in swift is
 allowing boolean expressions alongside the nullable expressions.
 It’s a fairly
 common use case to check if something is non-null and then perform an additional
 check to see if it is appropriate to use.